Coffee Cupping

 In specialty coffee, cupping is routine and central to quality control.
 Coffees are scored, compared, and selected based on cup performance.
 Even small differences in flavour can lead to different pricing tiers or sourcing decisions.

-In the commercial sector, cupping is less frequent and often limited to defect screening or broad category tasting.
+In the commercial coffee, cupping is less frequent and often limited to defect screening or broad category tasting.
 Flavour notes are less detailed, and decision-making is usually driven by price and availability.

 Where Nordic Approach fits in